asghar4415/scholarship-grant-app/README.md

 ### Requirements

-1. **Assembly Compiler:** Ensure you have an assembly language compiler installed on your system.
-If you don't have one, you can use [MASM](https://www.masm32.com/download.htm) for Windows or [NASM](https://www.nasm.us/) for Linux.

-2. **Text Editor:** A text editor for viewing and copying the assembly code.
+1. **Text Editor/Assembly Compiler:** Ensure you have an assembly language compiler installed on your system.
+A text editor for viewing and copying the assembly code.
 You can use any text editor like Notepad, Visual Studio Code, or Visual Studio.

 ### Steps